 Holy rainbow cheesecake!
 St. Patrick's Day is right around the corner and I just HAD to make something festive for it.
 While brainstorming, I could only come up with rainbows, leprechauns, and booze.
 So, here is your rainbow recipe and you can make St. Patrick's Day Jello Shots or Chocolate Guinness Poke Cake to go with it. 😉

 Sadly, I couldn't find a leprechaun to use in a third recipe.
 Oh man, that joke was in poor taste.

-I can remember my first year of blogging, I was quickly educated on the proper way to write St. Paddy's Day on a buzzfeed roundup I created.
+I can remember my first year of blogging, I was quickly educated on the proper way to write St. Paddy's Day on a BuzzFeed roundup I created.
 The comments were slightly brutal, but I got the point.
-I had always wrote St. Patty's Day and so has probably everyone else in the United States.
+I had always written St. Patty's Day and so has probably everyone else in the United States.
 WELL, it's wrong.

 I was so proud of my rainbow cheesecake that I cut a couple of slices and took them down to my good friend and her hubby.
 It was too pretty not to share.
 She messaged me at like 10 at night to tell me that she had to hide the cheesecake until her kids went to bed.